-Welcome.
-We are here to help answer any questions you have about finding help.
+Welcome to the Drug Rehab Insurance Information Portal.
+We are here to help answer any questions you have about finding help with substance and/or drug abuse and how to get financial assistance from your insurance provider.
 When it comes to finding a caring and responsible drug treatment program for you or a loved one, this can be an overwhelming task.
 If you are looking for drug rehabs that take insurance, we have an experienced team in place that can help you in finding the best location for you.
 Our licensed counselors take care in each and every case that they are presented with, striving to find the best drug rehab that takes insurance they can for your particular need.

 We are here to provide you with treatment referrals to programs based on your specific needs.
 We specialize in helping people find the right drug rehabs that take insurance.
 Our site provides the following: